fledge-iot/fledge-south-modbus-c/docs/index.rst

          ]
    }

-Defines that a set point write operation can be instigated agisnt the set point named *active* and this will map to the Modbus coil 1.
+Defines that a set point write operation can be instigated against the set point named *active* and this will map to the Modbus coil 1.

 Set points may be defined for Modbus coils and registers, the rad only input bits and input registers can not be used for set point control.

-The *Control Map* can use the same swapping, scaling and offset properties as modbus *Register Map*, it can also map multiple registers to a single set point and flaotign point values.
+The *Control Map* can use the same swapping, scaling and offset properties as modbus *Register Map*, it can also map multiple registers to a single set point and floating point values.